Have you been injured? you may have a case. GET A FREE CONSULTATION

 • Insurance and registration regulations.

-Again, I fail to understand, not just as a bus accident lawyer but also as a father, why school bus drivers – the very people we as parents entrust the safety of our children to – are exempt from many of the exact same safety regulations that we think are important enough to apply to commercial bus drivers and truck drivers transporting commercial goods.
+Again, I fail to understand, not just as a bus accident lawyer but also as a father, why Michigan school bus driver training is set to a lower standard and how school bus drivers -he very people we as parents entrust the safety of our children to – are exempt from many of the exact same safety regulations that we think are important enough to apply to commercial bus drivers and truck drivers transporting commercial goods.

 [Community Guidelines]